-To address both problems, router X announces its router-LSA to the neighbors with the costs of all non-stub links (links of the types other than 3) set to MaxLinkMetric.
+To address both problems, router X announces its router-LSA to the neighbors with the costs of all non-stub links (links of the types other than 3) set to MaxLinkMetric (defined in Section 3).

 The solution above applies to both OSPFv2 [RFC2328] and OSPFv3 [RFC5340].